designstem/projects/index.md

 <big>

-DesignSTEM is an education initiative that creates immersive experiences for future learning.
+DesignSTEM is an educational initiative that creates immersive experiences for future learning.
 We help young designers and craftsmen learn STEM topics in fun, visual and engaging way.
-The projects are based a <f-sidebar size="half" src="./pedagogy.md"><a href="#">pedagogical framework</a></f-sidebar> and powered by <a href="https://designstem.github.io/fachwerk">Fachwerk</a> web framework.
+The projects are based on a <f-sidebar size="half" src="./pedagogy.md"><a href="#">5E pedagogical framework</a></f-sidebar> and powered by <a href="https://designstem.github.io/fachwerk">Fachwerk</a> web framework.

 </big>